lucalves/lucalves/README.md

 - 🌱 I’m currently studying about Swift 🐦.
 - 🛠 I’m currently working with React, React Native, Firebase and Javascript.
-- ✍️ I usually contribute to the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and [github/docs](https://github.com/github/docs) repositories.
+- ✍️ I usually contribute to the [MDN Web Docs](https://github.com/mdn/) and [Github](https://github.com/github/) organizations and several other open source solutions.
 - 📝 I have some articles published on [this repository](https://github.com/lucalves/articles).
 - 📫 You can reach me at my [e-mail](mailto:lcsjalves@gmail.com).